rwardd/UQBet/README.md

-# UQBet, a COMS4507 project
+# UQBet

-This repository contains a sample project that you can use as the starting point for your Ethereum project.
-It's also a great fit for learning the basics of smart contract development.
+This repository contains UQBet, a betting website running on the Ethereum network.

 This project is intended to be used with the
 [Hardhat Beginners Tutorial](https://hardhat.org/tutorial), but you should be